uspki/policies/certificate-policy.md

 The CA shall implement physical and logical safeguards to prevent unauthorized certificate issuance.
 Protection of the CA Private Key outside the validated system or device specified above shall consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
 The CA shall encrypt its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.

 ### 6.2.1 Cryptographic module standards and controls
-The relevant standard for cryptographic modules is Security Requirements for Cryptographic Modules [FIPS 140-2].
-Cryptographic modules shall be validated to a FIPS 140 level identified in this section.
+The relevant standard for cryptographic modules is Security Requirements for Cryptographic Modules specified in FIPS 140-2.

-- Cryptographic modules for CAs and OCSP responders shall be hardware modules validated as meeting FIPS 140-2 Level 3 or above
+Cryptographic modules for CAs, including any cryptographic modules used in certificate status services required of the CA Repository such as OCSP responders, shall be hardware modules validated as meeting FIPS 140-2 Level 3 or above.

 ### 6.2.2 Private key (n out of m) multi-person control
 For all CAs:

-- A single person shall not be permitted to activate or access any cryptographic module that contains the complete CA private signing key.
+- A single person shall not be permitted to activate or access any cryptographic module that contains the complete CA private signing key
-- CA signature keys may be backed up only under at least two-person control.
+- CA signature keys may be backed up only under at least two-person control
-- Access to CA signing keys backed up for disaster recovery shall be under at least two-person control.
+- Access to CA signing keys backed up for disaster recovery shall be under at least two-person control
-- The names of the parties used for two-person control shall be made available for inspection during Qualified Audits.
+- The names of the parties used for two-person control shall be made available for inspection during Qualified Audits
+- Multi-person control shall not be achieved using personnel that serve in the Audit Administrator trusted role

 ### 6.2.3 Private key escrow
-For all CAs:

-- The CA private keys shall never be escrowed
+No private key shall be escrowed.

 ### 6.2.4 Private key backup
 For all CAs: